Tap Into Employee Behavior Data for Optimal Hybrid Office

 The Hybrid Office and Office Design

-One key feature of hybrid offices is flexibility in physical layout.
-For example, adjustable-height desks can accommodate both sitting and standing positions for better ergonomics, while movable partitions or open floor plans can adjust spatial configurations as needed for different activities or team sizes.
+• Flexibility in physical layout: Adjustable-height desks accommodate sitting and standing positions; movable partitions adjust spatial configurations for different activities or team sizes.

-In addition, hybrid working requires the use of smart technology tools in the office, such as room and desk booking software or in-office apps that help employees seamlessly navigate the office, regardless of how often they work on site.
+• Smart technology tools: Room and desk booking software or in-office apps that help employees seamlessly navigate the office, regardless of how often they work on site.

 What Are the Benefits of Embracing a Hybrid Office?